robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 (oh wait, I do), people create crap.
-While I am approaching the topic better entertained by the Game Theory guy, whatever his name is, the point is there are different kinds of games and apps to make and unfortunately too many are obsessed winning the coolest and sometimes simultaneously the most useless award.
+While I am approaching the topic better entertained by the Game Theory guy, whatever his name is, the point is there are different kinds of games and apps to make and unfortunately too many are obsessed with winning the coolest and sometimes simultaneously the most useless award.

 ## Make Something Cool and Useful